pdwaggoner/pdwaggoner.github.io/Research.md

 * [An Introductory Guide to LaTeX](https://github.com/pdwaggoner/LaTeX-Workshop){:target="_blank"}.

 ### Dormant Projects (Selected)

+* Democratic Development of Algorithms (with Robert Y. Shapiro)

+* Accuracy and Fairness in Public Policy Algorithms: A Conjoint Experiment on Policy Preferences (with Myriam Shiran, Ryan Kennedy and Adam Ozer)

 * Applying Regularization for Feature and Theory Selection (with Joanna Schroeder)